-Since they are not insulated, bento boxes are not designed to keep food cold or warm.
-They’re simply designed to carry food.
+Since most are not insulated, bento boxes will most likely not keep food cold or warm.
+They’re mainly simply designed to carry food.
 You'll need to invest in an appropriately sized insulated lunch bag if you know that's necessary.

 Why Trust Simply Recipes?

 Lacey Muinos is a food and product writer for Simply Recipes.
 She covers health and wellness topics with a specialty for food.
 As a self-proclaimed foodie, she has an impressive collection of kitchen tools.